|

 settlement where a guardian or an individual with POA is signing on behalf of

-the claimant; and
+the IW/claimant; and

-other settlements with unusual circumstances.
+Any other settlements with unusual circumstances.

-Deference to a Previously Negotiated
+to a Previously Negotiated Agreement

-the settlement up to the amount listed in box A on the C-240.
+settlement up to the amount listed in box A on the C-240.

-CSS may defer to the employer’s box A preference when all the following are
+LSS CSS may defer to the employer’s box A preference when all the following are

 true:

-lesser amount on the employer’s behalf;
+negotiate a lesser amount on the employer’s behalf;

 ii.
 An